vishnukarthikl/vishnukarthikl.github.com/about.md

 One other thing that I am crazy about is [Ultimate Frisbee][7].
 I play for a team called [Discreed][8] in Coimbatore.
 Would love to play in an international tournament, someday :)

 I'm going to post about random technical stuff, things that kindles my curiosity and my frustrations with the system.
 And there is a deep meaning in the blog title.
+Blog style inspired by Jon Gauthier.

 [1]: http://www.thoughtworks.com/products/twist-agile-testing
 [2]: http://www.motechproject.org/about/implementations.html